Palace of Cortés, Cuernavaca: The colonial building

 Today, the enlarged building is the property of the federal government.
 It is listed by the INAH as in good condition—and at almost 500 years old, is the oldest preserved colonial era civil structure in Mexico.
 The building is made of local stone, using the old pre-Hispanic structure as a foundation.
 It contains merlons for defensive purposes, which was common for the era.
-There is a cylindrical tower on the northwest corner, but his was added in the late 19th century.
+There is a cylindrical tower on the northwest corner, but this was added in the late 19th century.
 Local lore states that there are underground passages between the palace and the cathedral complex.
 However, none have been found and similar stories are common in other parts of Mexico with large colonial structures.

 The archeological site

 The Palace of Cortés archeological site extends from under the palace itself to the main square of the city.
 The palace was built over a “tlatlocayacalli” or place where tribute was collected beginning with the area's Tlahuica rulers and later the Aztecs.
 This tribute house was very likely extensive and luxurious as the then city-state was powerful.
 This function as a symbol of power prompted the Spanish to destroy it and replace it with a structure of their own.
 The old Tlahuica/Aztec structure is best seen in the areas in front of the current palace and in the courtyards of the same.
 It is one of the few Aztec era palaces that have been excavated by archeologists.
 However, little of the original building remains after it was destroyed by Cortés.

 When the palace was renovated in the 1970s, archeological work, directed by Jorge Angulo Villaseñor, was done around and under the building.
 Through strategically placed wells, the project uncovered various walls, floors, burials and other elements from the Tlahuica to colonial eras.
 The best conserved areas are those in front of the building and in the interior courtyards.
 Important artifacts were recovered from the Teopanzolco period, under those from the Aztec period, both of which are covered by the colonial era building.
 These artifacts established the timeline of the Tlahuica period of Cuernavaca.
 Since then, more excavations have uncovered additional ruins.